Feeling like you need to downsize your life? Become more independent? Sustainability guru Rob Greenfield may inspire you!

 I will be living an extremely simple life, much simpler than most tiny home owners.
 I intend to spend my life out doors and involved with my community rather than tucked away in my house, hence the very tiny home.
 I find it is all too easy for me to succumb to convenience and comfort so I take away many conveniences and comforts so that I have no other options but to follow my morals and ethics rather than my comfort.

-For more info about Rob, please click here.
+For more info about sustainability guru Rob Greenfield, please click here.